Log in

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 A new perfume by Areej Le Doré for women and men, released in 2025.
-The scent is spicy-resinous.
-Projection and longevity are above-average.
+The scent is woody-smoky.
+The longevity is above-average.
 The production was apparently discontinued.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.